Sairyss/domain-driven-hexagon/README.md

 Now the only way to make an `email` is to create a new instance of `Email` class first, this ensures it will be validated on creation and a wrong value won't get into `Entities`.

-Also an important behavior of the domain primitive is encapsulated in one place.
+Also, an important behavior of the domain primitive is encapsulated in one place.
 By having the domain primitive own and control domain operations, you reduce the risk of bugs caused by lack of detailed domain knowledge of the concepts involved in the operation.

 Creating an object for primitive values may be cumbersome, but it somewhat forces a developer to study domain more in details instead of just throwing a primitive type without even thinking what that value represents in domain.